kedarmhaswade/utf8/readme.md

 The applications are aplenty.
-You can then take the hex code that it prints and put it on a web page as a direct entity reference to enliven your webpages. (e.g. &#x2140 followed by ; i.e & # x 2 1 4 0 ; (without any intervening spaces) would display ⅀ on your webpage).
+You can then take the hex code that it prints and put it on a web page as a direct entity reference to enliven your webpages. (e.g. &#x2140 followed by ; i.e & # x 2 1 4 0 ; (without any intervening spaces) would display ⅀ on your webpage.
+Alternatively, on Mac, you can add the U+ keyboard and enter a Unicode codepoint by keeping the Alt key pressed, on Linux, you can enter the Unicode codepoint after Ctrl+Shift+U).

 Of course there are many webpages that show this information.
 But I needed a command line utility and now I've got one!

 Enjoy.
 Happy utf-8ing.
 (A minor annoyance is that you need to have the "fonts" installed that display the glyphs associated with these "real characters".
-But that's just a Google search away -- Google: Install Unicode Font on Linux.
+But that's just a Google search away -- Google: Install Unicode Font on Linux.)